National Zoological Park, Washington D. C.

 - During summers the zoo is open till 6:00 pm.

-How To Get To National Zoological Park by Public Transport
+How To reach National Zoological Park by Public Transport

 - Connecticut Ave NW